 Fancy taking a day trip to explore a hidden gem?
 Murano is a small island located just a few miles north of Venice proper and is best known for its unique glass-making tradition.
 For centuries, many inhabitants of Murano have been devoted to creating beautiful Venetian glass pieces in a wide range of styles.

-From delicate vases and intricate sculptures to colorful jewelry and Murano glass chandeliers, you’ll find endless possibilities when it comes to shopping for handmade glass in Murano.
-While here, you can take a tour of a glass factory to see how glass is made, and even try your hand at making a piece of your own.
+From delicate vases and intricate sculptures to colorful jewelry and Murano glass chandeliers, you’ll find endless possibilities when shopping for handmade glass in Murano.
+While here, you can tour a glass factory to see how glass is made and even try to make a piece of your own.

-See Related: How Much is a Trip to Italy: Average Cost Per Day
+See Related: How Much is a Trip to Italy

 9. Peggy Guggenheim Collection